umee-network/umee/x/metoken/README.md

 #### Dynamic Fee

 The fee to be applied for the swap or the redemption will be dynamic and based on the deviation from the `target_allocation` of an asset and its current allocation in the Index.
-The fee will be transferred to the `metoken` fee receiver address and its usage will be determined in the future.
+Every charged fee to the user will be transferred to the `metoken` module balance and the value will be added to the [State](#state).
+In that way it is possible to discriminate between the reserves and fees saved on the `metoken` module balance.
 The formula for calculating the dynamic fee is as follows:

 ``` text
 dynamic_fee = balanced_fee + [allocation_delta * (balanced_fee / 100)]